Crayon Circle © Deborah Henry-Pollard

 Well, that’s the dream but as I haven’t won the lottery (yet!), I have decided that I would use the skills and experience I have gained over 30 years of working life to support creative practitioners in their practice.
 Alas, my bank manager insists that I have to earn a living so I can’t give away all my expertise for free.
 However, as a coach I am absolutely committed to the arts and their creators.

-And if you want to work with me, but can't wait until I win the lottery, contact me to book a Light the Blue Touchpaper session.
+And if you want to work with me, but can't wait until I win the lottery, check out how we could work together and get in touch.